shadowezz/Productiv/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list meetings
+1. User requests to list meetings.
-1. Productiv shows list of meetings
+1. Productiv shows list of meetings.
-1. User requests to delete a specific meeting in the list
+1. User requests to delete a specific meeting in the list.
-1. Productiv deletes the meeting
+1. Productiv deletes the meeting.
    User case ends.

     Use case ends.